-For the named executive officers other than the Co-CEOs and Mr. Berding, the EPS Component was set at a maximum of 125% of the eligible bonus, based on the following levels of reported Operating EPS, calculated the same as for the Co-CEOs, achieved by the Company and its consolidated subsidiaries for 2012:
+For the named executive officers other than the Co-CEOs and Mr. Berding, the EPS Component was set at a maximum of 150% for Mr. Consolino and 125% for each of Mr. Evans and Mr. Peraino of the eligible bonus, based on the following levels of reported Operating EPS, calculated the same as for the Co-CEOs, achieved by the Company and its consolidated subsidiaries for 2013: